-Publication of business model was final major step
+The publication of a business model was the final major step.

 The Transportation Security Administration’s Registered Traveler passenger screening program cleared its last major hurdle when TSA published an extensive business model in late May that details the program’s operation.